8 Ways to Hyper-drive your Hyper-local Marketing

 Local relationships will help you drive revenue from your hyper-local community and will improve your ties to the community.
 If you follow these

-seven eight tips you will improve your revenue and your standing in the community.
+seven eight tips you will improve your business revenue and your standing in the community.

 Need help with your local marketing efforts?
 Call or email SEOTA